LilyYC/Intro-to-Neural-Network/README.md

 ## Policy Gradient
    Q-Learning

 A1.
-Loss Functions and Backprop
+Loss Functions and Back-prop
    This assignment is meant to get your feet wet with computing the gradients for a model using backprop then translating your mathematical expressions into vectorized Python code Practice reasoning about the behavior of different loss functions.